What is paper trading?

 #1 Always treat a paper trading account – a demo account – as a real account.

 This strategy will always serve you well.
-For starters, it eliminates the concept of a demo account as a fake account, and it makes the transition from a demo trading platform to a real-money trading platform much smoother.
+For starters, it eliminates the concept of a demo account as a fake account, and it makes the transition from a demo automated trading platform to a real-money trading platform much smoother.

 While it may appear easy to conduct paper trades, something is missing.